geonetwork/geonetwork-ui/docs/developers/testing.md

 2. Do _not_ include fixed waiting times unless there's no other choice; instead, wait for elements to show up using Cypress commands
 3. Do _not_ navigate the legacy GeoNetwork interface as it is really slow and unreliable; if you need to interact with GeoNetwork (e.g. create or modify a user), use the REST API
 4. If your end-to-end test modifies something in the database (e.g. a record), it should _always_ do a clean-up, either right after the modification or (even better) on a `before()` step; this is because a test might not run its full course in case of failure/crash, which means that a clean-up phase at the end might not always happen; this is especially important when iterating over tests locally
+5. When your test relies on external data (ex. a query on a WFS service showing up in a table), _always intercept the call_ and provide a fixture as a result; fixtures should always be as small as possible (no need to copy dozens of megabytes in the fixtures when 10 or 20 objects would suffice)

 ### Targeting nodes in the DOM